django-cms/django-cms/docs/getting_started/configuration.rst

 files folder where all uploaded media files are stored.
 The media files are stored in subfolders numbered with the id of the page.

+You should take care that directory to which it points is writable by the user under which django will be running.

 ****
 URLs